HappySeaFox/sail/FAQ.md

 Yes.
 SAIL provides four levels of APIs, depending on your needs: `junior`, `advanced`, `deep diver`, and `technical diver`.
 See [EXAMPLES](EXAMPLES.md) for more.

+## How can point SAIL to a different plugins location?

+Set `SAIL_PLUGINGS_PATH` environment variable to a desired location.

 ## What pixel formats SAIL is able to read?